 - How Do I Find and Hire a Home Healthcare Agency?

 - Checking Home Health Care Agencies for Quality

 - What to Ask Home Healthcare Agencies During an Interview

 - What Are Some Possible Sources of Funding for In-Home Healthcare Services?

 There are many terms to describe senior helpers.
-Some of the descriptions include home health aide, certified nursing assistant, and custodial care worker, depending on the type of home health aide services they provide.
+Some of the descriptions include:

 It’s common for people to envision that they will go into their retirement years living a healthy and active lifestyle.
 Statistics on aging tell us that most people will need some level of assistance at some point in the later stages of life.

-There is a lot to consider when entrusting someone to come into the home and provide caregiving duties.
+There is a lot to consider when hiring home caregivers come into the home and provide caregiving duties.
 It’s a hard decision for many seniors and their families because the health and well-being of vulnerable seniors are at stake.

 Learning more about how home healthcare agencies work will alleviate much of the concern about contracting with outside home health care services.
 It’s important to weigh the pros, cons, and risks for the senior and those who contract for services.

 Senior home healthcare agencies have the knowledge and expertise to review current and future services with you so that you can make the best decisions now and later.